Globular weak $\omega$-categories as models of a type theory: Models of

 then the source of the variable \verb?f? is the term \verb?id x?, which is not itself a variable, hence the compatibility of the source and target cannot be expressed as a naturality condition.
-Categorically, this means that the set of variables $V\GG$ is not equipped with a structure of a globular set given by the source and target, and in our example, we would indeed have $(V\GG)_2 = \left\{\verb?f?\right\}$, and then the source of this term is \verb?id x?, which is not an element of $V(\GG)_1$.
-The solution we have chosen is to associate not only a term to any variable of $\GG$, but also to any term of $\GG$, in a way that respects the source and target, and thus we now represent substitutions $\Gg : \GD\to\GG$ as natural transformations in $\op\G(T\GG,T\GD)$.
-However this gives too much freedom, and there are such natural transformations that are ill-defined transformations.
+Categorically, this means that the set of variables $V\GG$ is not equipped with a structure of a globular set given by the source and target: in our example, we would indeed have $(V\GG)_2 = \left\{\verb?f?\right\}$, but the source of this term is \verb?id x?, which is not an element of $V(\GG)_1$.
+The solution we have chosen is to associate not only a term to any variable of $\GG$, but also to any term of $\GG$, in a way that respects the source and target, and thus we now represent substitutions $\Gg : \GD\to\GG$ as natural transformations in~$\op\G(T\GG,T\GD)$.
+However, this gives too much freedom, and there are such natural transformations that are ill-defined transformations.
 For instance, consider the contexts

-together with a natural transformation $\eta:T\GD\Rightarrow T\GG$ such that $\eta(\verb?id\ x?) = \verb?f?$.
-This can never be the action of a substitution, since, since $(\verb?id?\ x)[\gamma] = \verb?id?\ (x[\Gg])$.
-The problem is that in this representation we do not account for the fact that substitution must respect the term constructors.
-The notion of algebraic natural transformation achieves exactly this : An algebraic natural transformation is a transformation that respects the term constructors, and Theorem~\ref{thm:initiality-catt} witnesses that by considering only the algebraic natural transformations, we recover exactly the data of the substitutions.
+together with a natural transformation $\eta:T\GD\Rightarrow T\GG$ such that $\eta(\verb?id x?) = \verb?f?$.
+This can never be the action of a substitution, since $(\verb?id?\ x)[\gamma] = \verb?id?\ (x[\Gg])$.
+The problem is that, in this representation, we do not account for the fact that a substitution must respect the term constructors.
+The notion of algebraic natural transformation achieves exactly this: an algebraic natural transformation is a transformation that respects term constructors, and \cref{thm:weak-initiality-catt} ensures that, by considering only the algebraic natural transformations, we recover exactly the data of the substitutions.